toralf/torutils/README.md

 sudo ./ipv4-rules.sh start
 ```

-to replace the _filter_ table of [iptables](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg)
-with the rule set described below.
+to replace the _filter_ table with the rule set described below.
 Best is to (re-)start Tor afterwards.
 To clear the _filter_ table, run:

 ```bash